YanWittmann/menter-lang-docs/doc/guide/md/basics/for.md

 Anything that implements an `iterator()` method is iterable.

+Iterators can be called manually and return themselves when called again.

-It is recommended to have a local Menter server running whilst viewing some of the code boxes below, as the print output cannot be seen otherwise.
+> It is recommended to have a local Menter server running whilst viewing some of the code boxes below, as the print

-Iterators can actually be called manually and return themselves when called again.
+> output cannot be seen otherwise.

 ```result=<<iterator>>
 "str".iterator();;;"str".iterator().forEach(print)